Qs-F/px/README.md

 # px
-px - A solution to minimize design process futileness, for designer
+px - A solution to minimize design process futileness, for designers